Get Tech Tips

-Know your concrete
+Not knowing your concrete

-Your typical threaded “tapcon” is for light duty tasks.
-While a tapcon may be fine to hold down a condenser (that already want to stay down), it would probably (definitely) be the wrong option for mounting a heavy motor assembly to the wall.
-For big jobs go with a tougher anchor.
+Your typical threaded “Tapcon” is for light-duty tasks.
+A Tapcon may be fine to hold down a condenser (that already wants to stay down).
+However, it would probably (definitely) be the wrong option for mounting a heavy motor assembly to the wall.
+For big jobs, go with a tougher anchor.

 Anchors embedded too shallow

-Anchors too close
+Keeping the anchors too close

-Clean the hole
+Not cleaning the hole

-With a wedge anchor the dust in the hole can act like a lubricant, making it easier for it to pull out.
-When done drilling use a round bottle brush or vacuum to clean the holes out.
+With a wedge anchor, the dust in the hole can act like a lubricant, making it easier for it to pull out.
+When done drilling, use a round bottle brush or vacuum to clean the holes out.
 This is especially true when using an epoxy “chemical” bolt.

 Warbling the bit

-Torque it down
+Not torquing it down

-P.S.- you can watch a video on wedge anchors HERE
+P.S. – You can watch a video on wedge anchors HERE.